- Case Studies

 * * *

-As part of a broader campaign, branded video content depicts a company’s mission, vision, services, or products.
+As part of a broader strategy, branded video content depicts a company’s mission, vision, services, or products and helps to establish their brand identity and tone-of-voice.
 It is content that conveys to your audience who you are, what you do, and most importantly, why you do it.

 This can be done with product explainers that showcase what you offer and how it solves a specific problem, company culture videos that provide a candid look at your employees in action, testimonial and case study videos that showcase the relationships you’ve established, product demonstrations that show how customers use your products and services, and brand films that tell the story of your company.

-What all good branded video content does is tell the story of the customer journey.
+What all good branded video content strategies does is tell the story of the customer's journey.
 There’s an important reason for this.

 Hope Horner at Entrepreneur writes,